|About Charles krauthammer|

 The injury left him paralyzed from the waist down.
 He has since relied on a wheelchair to get around.

 But his disability hasn’t held him back.
 Krauthammer went on to become a psychiatrist.
 The 68-year-old is a syndicated columnist, a media personality, author, and one of the most inspiring political commentators in broadcast journalism.
+And though he’d been missing from our screens for quite some time now, fans were not prepared for sudden confession this morning, that he’d been battling an agressive form of cancer and was losing the war.

+Through Baier, Krauthammer tried to update fans throughout his recovery, never revealing too much of what he was suffering from.
 “I am sure it is strange for your viewers that a regular panelist should disappear for months without warning and without any real explanation,” shared Baier reading Krauthammer’s statement, adding, “After my surgery, there were serious complications that took several months to stabilize.”

 “This too is progressing well but as usual is intense and slow.
 Nonetheless, I am determined to make it back.
 I’ve got to — I can’t let you guys have all the fun,” the statement further said.